jerryjappinen/bellevue-v1/NOTES.md

 		- Features needed
 			- Variables
 			- For loops
+			- Color functions
 			- If conditions
 			- Functions
 			- Mixins
 			- Nested selectors
 			- Imports?
+		- A lot of work migrating to non-standardized PostCSS equivalents of
+			- Variable use
+			- Interpolation
+			- Non-existant functions
+			- Mixins
+			- Missing language features required by some advanced functions/mixins (type checking etc.)
 - PostCSS configuration
 	- Custom config for Autoprefixer missing, probably not needed
 	- Need to decide possible other plugins to use: http://postcss.parts/